 First we have to clean and pit the hawthorn berries.
 This is the most arduous and time-consuming step, and if you rope in a friend to help that will make it much faster.
 It took me an hour to finish all the berries!

-To clean haw fruit, first remove any stems or leaves, and pick out any haw berries with rotten areas.
+Step 1: To clean haw fruit, first remove any stems or leaves, and pick out any haw berries with rotten areas.

-Cut out and discard the top and bottom ends of each haw.
-You can use a paring knife for this, or I found that the little end on my vegetable peeler, which is meant for removing eyes from potatoes, is perfect for this too.
+Step 3: Cut out and discard the top and bottom ends of each haw.
+You can use a paring knife for this, or I found that the little end on my OXO vegetable peeler, which is meant for removing eyes from potatoes, is perfect for this too.

-Add all of the pitted haws to a saucepan.
+Step 7: Add all of the pitted hawberries to a saucepan.
 Add 1 cup of water.
 Cover the saucepan with a lid and set it on medium heat.

-Now there are two ways you can dry out your haw leather: one is the oven method, which is what I prefer because it gives more consistent results; the other is the stovetop method, which is the traditional way of cooking Chinese fruit leather.
+Now there are two ways you can dry out your haw leather.
+One is the oven method, which is what I prefer because it’s more hands-off and gives consistent results.
+The other is the stovetop method, which is the traditional way of cooking Chinese fruit leather.
 I’ll show you both ways below.

 Oven Drying Method

-Spread the mixture evenly over a half-sheet pan (or two quarter-sheet pans).
-If your pan is not non-stick, line it with parchment paper or wax paper first.
+Step 1: Spread the mixture evenly over a half-sheet pan (or two quarter-sheet pans).
+If your pan is not non-stick, line it with parchment paper first.

-You can use a pastry cutter to smooth out the top to ensure it dries into an even flat sheet.
+Step 2: Use a bench scraper to smooth out the top to ensure it dries into an even flat sheet.